Other Items Related To Form 6251

 Form 8801, Credit for Prior Year Minimum Tax—Individuals, Estates, and Trusts

-Individuals, estates, and trusts use this form to figure the current year nonrefundable credit, if any, for alternative minimum tax (AMT) they incurred in prior tax years; to figure the current year refundable credit (individuals only), if any, for any unused credit carryforward; and to figure any credit carryforward.
+Individuals, estates, and trusts use this form to figure the minimum tax credit, if any, for alternative minimum tax (AMT) they incurred in prior tax years and to figure any credit carryforward to next year.

 Form 8814, Parents' Election To Report Child's Interest and Dividends

 Parents use this form to report their child’s income on their return, so their child will not have to file a return.